Best wireless plans for international travel 2026

 Reasons to avoid

 Google Fi is an MVNO that uses T-Mobile's 5G network to offer incredible service at relatively lower costs than the competition.
-The priciest of its offerings is the Unlimited Premium plan, which gives users a bounty of compelling perks, such as 100GB of free cloud storage via Google One, six months of YouTube Premium streaming, free service on select smartwatches, and a lot more.
+The most expensive of its offerings is the Unlimited Premium plan, which gives you a range of compelling perks like 100GB free cloud storage (via Google One), six months of free YouTube Premium subscription, full connectivity on select smartwatches, and much more.

 How to choose

 For starters, it's best to look at your current wireless plan and see what benefits it has.
 Do you only require talk and text on your travels?
 If so, how much?
 Do you need data for navigation or surfing the web?
-Asking yourself these questions is a great place to start off when choosing a plan for your journey.
-And who knows, maybe your carrier already has a great option that'll work for you.
+Asking yourself these questions is a great way of starting off when selecting a plan for your upcoming trip.
+And who knows, maybe your carrier already has a great option that'll work out well for you.

 Get the latest news from Android Central, your trusted companion in the world of Android